-We will be using the Java programming language.
+We will be using the Java programming language (with which most of you are already familiar).
 Java is a modern, high-level language that is suitable for a wide variety of tasks.
 Almost anything that can be programmed, can be programmed in Java.
-It is also similar to many other programming languages, including C++, JavaScript, Perl, Python, PHP, C#, Go, and Ruby.
-The skills you learn here will be easily transferable to other languages.
+It is also similar to many other programming languages, including C++, JavaScript, Perl, Python, PHP, and C#.
+The skills you learn here will be easily transferable to them.